booleanchile/styled_sankey/bihisankey/README.md

 This is a d3 javascript plugin/library for generating bidirectional hierarchial sankey diagrams

 ### Live Code Demonstration

-For a a full demonstration of the use of this library: http://bl.ocks.org/Neilos/584b9a5d44d5fe00f779
+For a full demonstration of the use of this library: http://bl.ocks.org/Neilos/584b9a5d44d5fe00f779